Common 2nd line support tasks for data.gov.uk and CKAN

 - Login to CKAN as a ‘sysadmin’ user (see above for credentials).

-- Click on the ‘Manage’ button.
+- Click the user name

 - Change the email address.